trueagi-io/metta-examples/sudoku-n-by-n/Readme.md

 # MeTTa Sudoku Solver

 This is a Sudoku solver written in MeTTa.
-It solves 4x4 or 9x9 Sudoku, and could easily be expanded to deal with larger sizes Written by Roy Ward, roy@orange-kiwi.com
+It solves 4x4 or 9x9 Sudoku, and could easily be expanded to deal with larger sizes.

+Written by Roy Ward, roy@orange-kiwi.com

 ## Usage: